 John Lawson was born in Maryhill, Glasgow, Scotland in 1966.
 In 1970 aged three he emigrated to Durban, South Africa with his Mum Josephine and Father Lex.
 He grew up as a well-mannered and polite boy in a society that respected its elders.
 His brother Alex was born in 1972 and they seemed like the perfect family unit.

-while his mum returned to the UK with his brother to attend her sick father, John stayed in South Africa with his dad.
+John stayed in South Africa with his dad to finish school and keep travel costs down.
 One day, his Dad picked him up at the end of term and drove him home.
 As his dad locked him inside their apartment he said " dont be scared if it gets dark son, just go to bed as I have to work late" His father left and never came back.
-After being locked in for four days some family friends broke down the door and took John to their house.
+After being locked in for four days without food, ten year old John was becoming delirious but fortunatley some family friends broke down the door and took John to their house.
 His father had 'run off' with his mistress which was a shock to everyone. aged 10, John was put on a plane to the UK and so began the third chapter of his life.

 A few years later the family moved to Birkenhead Merseyside where unbeknown to his mother, John got involved in burglary, theft and violence.
 Leaving school at 18 he had no real qualifications to speak of, but he was good with his fists.
 Married and divorced young, he became a single dad to a young son and yearned for more in life.
 He soon became a bouncer, joined a biker gang, married for the second time to another single parent, moved back to Scotland had two more sons before he joined his gangster uncles in Soho running the biggest brothel in London.
 He became a bodyguard (even working for a short time with The Rolling Stones) and finally became embroiled in full time crime as an enforcer for gangsters. sentenced to five years in prison for extortion he divorced for the second time and lost his home and money before his life was dramatically changed in prison.